-Current estimates indicate that many more men are aggressively treated for prostate cancer than is necessary to save a life from the disease.
-The challenge has been to identify those men who do not need immediate therapy, which is usually decided based on age, other medcial conditions, and cancer factors like the PSA, stage, amount of cancer in the biopsy, and Gleason grade.
+Current estimates indicate that 30% more men are aggressively treated for prostate cancer than is necessary to save a life from the disease.
+The challenge has been to identify those men who do not need immediate therapy, which is usually decided based on age, other medical conditions, and cancer factors like the PSA, stage, amount of cancer in the biopsy, and Gleason grade.
 Research is ongoing to develop biomarkers and additional tests that can better risk stratify men so that this decision is easier and more accurately informed.

-Active surveillance might also be a good choice for older men with limited life expectancy.
+Active surveillance can be a good choice for older men with limited life expectancy.
 In addition, if a man is currently battling other serious disorders or diseases, such as heart disease, long-standing high blood pressure, or poorly controlled diabetes, his doctors might feel it is in his best interest to hold off on therapy and avoid its potential complications.